 7. Commitments and Contingencies

 Environmental Matters

-AMP is subject to regulation by federal and state authorities with respect to air and water quality control and other environmental matters, and is subject to zoning and other regulations by local authorities.
+AMP is subject to regulation by federal and state authorities with respect to air and water quality control and other environmental matters.
 All referenced legislative and regulatory comment filings can be found on AMP's website.
-AMP is considering, or has considered, compliance with the following environmental laws: